Park silences doubters who thought she was done

 "Back in Korea, when I made my decision, a lot of people were saying maybe it might better for a fellow South Korean player to be in the field.
 That is understandable, but I wanted to play well this week to show a lot of people that I still can play," Park said.

-Park, who adds a gold medal to seven major wins and the honour of being the youngest Ladies Professional Golf Association hall of fame qualifier at 28, was in vintage form in Rio.
+Park, who adds a gold medal to seven major wins and the honor of being the youngest Ladies Professional Golf Association hall of fame qualifier at 28, was in vintage form in Rio.

 She announced her arrival by firing a bogey-free opening round on Wednesday on the first day of the tournament.
 She went on to shoot a five-under 66 for three of the four rounds, and only stumbled with a 70 in the third round in very windy conditions.